ElisaPev/MegaWithWifi/README.md

 MegaExV is the code used to communicate from the Mega to the ESP32.

 ESPExV is the code used to read the Mega's serial message.

+This is just created to help people learn how to make the Mega communicate to the ESP32.
+Any other questions are able to be answered by looking at the Arduino Mega information of the individual ESP32 information.